RHULPsychology/Important_Tutorials/Archive_cluster_data/instructions.md

 - check the subfolders in ```/tmp/Trail_uncompressed/``` with the ```ls -lla /tmp/Trail_uncompressed/``` command to see if you have successfully retrieved your backed up data.

-# delete the uncompressed folder
+# Delete the uncompressed folder

 Once you have checked the output, remove the uncomressed folder